bohd-kovalenko/TestTaskPiche/README.md

 This project is a REST API that simulates a bancing application that supports essential banking operations such as creating accounts, making deposits and withdrawals, and transferring funds between accounts.

 ## Technologies
-Built using Java 21, Spring (Web (with virtual threads enabled), Data).
-PostgreSQL was used as a data storage solution.
+Built using Java 21 and Spring (Web with virtual threads enabled for better concurrency, and Spring Data JPA).
+Gradle was used as the build and packaging tool.
-Tested using JUnit 5, Mockito and Testcontainers for integration tests.
+PostgreSQL was used as the primary data storage solution.
+The application was tested using JUnit 5, Mockito, and Testcontainers for comprehensive integration tests.
-Connected with Prometheus for metrics gathering for future exposing using Grafana.
-Flyway is used as a db migrations tool.
+Metrics are gathered with Prometheus, enabling future visualization with Grafana for detailed performance monitoring.
+Flyway was used for managing database migrations.

 ## Features (Each represented with REST endpoint)
 ### 1. Account Management